japaric/xargo/README.md

 [dependencies.panic_abort]
 [dependencies.panic_unwind]

 # Then build our custom facade.
-This depends on the crates
+It (implicitly) requires the crates above to
-# above, so we need to set the `stage`.
+# already be in the sysroot, so we need to set the `stage`.
 [dependencies.std]
 git = "https://github.com/rust3ds/ctru-rs"
 stage = 1